In a 400-billion-emails-a-day world, accurate contacts are your edge.

 2. Adapt.io

-Adapt.io provides an email finder tool for sales and marketing.
-The company offers a free plan that includes 25 email credits and 25 enrichment credits per month, along with a Chrome extension.
-More credits, phone numbers, and advanced features are available with paid plans.
+Adapt.io, an email finder for sales and marketing.
+They have a free plan that allows for 25 email credits and 25 enrichment credits per month, as well as a Chrome extension.
+Paid plans provide more credits, phone numbers and advanced features.

 Features and pricing

-• Custom plan: Job‑change alerts, suppression lists, team management, API access, and advanced reporting are available for customization.
+• Custom plan: Job‑change alerts, suppression lists, team management, API access and advanced reporting can be customized.

 Pros

-• Integrated phone‑number data from the Basic plan onward.
+• Integrated phone‑number data from Basic plan or above.

 Cons

-Best for: small to mid‑size sales teams needing a built‑in enrichment tool and phone numbers within one package.
+Best for: small to mid‑size sales teams that want a built‑in enrichment tool and phone numbers all in one.

 3. Clearbit Connect

-Clearbit has long provided B2B enrichment APIs.
-Its Clearbit Connect extension brings that power directly into Gmail.
-According to Bardeen’s guide, Clearbit Connect is a free Chrome extension that integrates with Gmail and allows you to find verified email addresses and company information without leaving your inbox.
-Users receive 10 free credits per month; each email reveal costs one credit.
+Clearbit has been offering B2B enrichment APIs for quite some time.
+That’s where the Clearbit Connect extension comes into play, bringing that power right inside Gmail.
+Clearbit Connect is a free Chrome extension that supports Gmail and lets you access verified email addresses and information about companies without leaving your inbox, according to Bardeen’s guide.
+Users are given 10 free credits a month, while each email reveal is one credit.

 Features and Pricing

-• Gmail integration: Click the Clearbit icon in Gmail, enter a company domain, and select the contact.
-The extension displays the person’s email and company details.
+• Gmail integration: Click the Clearbit icon in Gmail, input a company domain and select your contact.
+The extension shows the individual’s email along with company information.

-• Browser extension: Outside Gmail, click the icon while browsing company websites to see firmographics (size, revenue, technology) and view the “People” tab for employees.
+• Browser extension: Click the icon while browsing company websites outside Gmail for firmographics (size, revenue, technology), and view the “People” tab for employees.

 Pros

-• Completely free to start; no credit card required for basic use.
+• Free to begin entirely without providing credit card for basic use.

-• Streamlined within Gmail; no need to leave your inbox to look up contacts.
+• Integrated within Gmail; no need to leave your inbox to find people.

 Cons

-• Clearbit’s full suite can be expensive, and integration requires separate plans.
+• The full suite on Clearbit can be pricey, and integration needs separate plans.

-Best for: occasional users and small teams who need a simple Gmail add‑on to find a handful of verified emails each month.
+Best for: occasional users and smaller teams who want a simple Gmail add‑on to find a handful of verified emails every month.

 4. ContactOut

-ContactOut specialises in recruiting and sales prospecting.
-A Chrome extension and search portal provide access to work and personal emails, phone numbers, and social profiles across 30 million companies.
-The tool uses AI to verify data and offers bulk exports.
+ContactOut specialized for recruiting and sales prospecting.
+A Chrome extension and search portal also give users access to work and personal emails, phone numbers, and social profiles at 30 million companies.
+It leverages AI to verify data and provides bulk exports.

 Pricing

-• Sales package ($79/mo billed annually): Up to 6,000 email lookups per year with CRM and ATS integration.
+• Sales package ($79/mo billed annually): Up to 6,000 email lookups per year.
+CRM and ATS integration.

-• Team package: Custom pricing with higher volumes and deeper integrations.
+• Team package: Contact for pricing, at higher volumes and deeper integrations.

 Pros